-- 61. The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
-In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation. - 62.
-In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.
+61. The objective of this criterion is to ensure that, in the presence of a revolving period mechanism, investors are sufficiently protected from the risk that principal amounts may not be fully repaid.
+In all such transactions, irrespective of the nature of the revolving mechanism, investors should be protected by a minimum set of early amortisation triggers or triggers for the termination of the revolving period that should be included in the transaction documentation.

-50 Legislative text and
+62. In order to facilitate the consistent interpretation of this criterion, interactions of this criterion with the criterion under Article 21(7)(b) with respect to the insolvency-related event with respect to the servicer should be further clarified.

-- 21.6.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event); - (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+21.6.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

+(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

+(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

+(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

+(d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

-- 50. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event); - (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).
+50. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-Not applicable - see point 46.
+(d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

+Not applicable.